reissbaker/con/notes.md

-try to make the language constructs use simple, varied english. for example, prefer `macro` to `defmacro`, `type` to `deftype`, etc. strive to make the functions take the simplest, least-powerful objects: a type should take a struct, not have special syntax or a sexpr dsl. where possible, keep function APIs similar — especially if the functions perform similar behavior (`import` and `let` both add things to the scope, for example, so they should be structured similarly). respect programmers' time in learning your language.
+try to make the language constructs use simple, varied english. for example, prefer `macro` to `defmacro`, `type` to `deftype`, etc. strive to make the functions take the simplest, least-powerful objects: a type should take a struct, not have special syntax or a sexpr dsl. prefer transforms over option structs or other configuration. where possible, keep function APIs similar — especially if the functions perform similar behavior (`import` and `let` both add things to the scope, for example, so they should be structured similarly). respect programmers' time in learning your language.

 use friendly names and semantics. ruby is friendly; use `def` for your functions. don't overload terminology from other languages with different
 semnatics: for example, use `typeclass` rather than `class`, because `class` in other languages means something totally different.

-call it null, not unit. everyone knows null and it means the same thing.
+call it null, not unit. everyone knows null and it means the same thing. or nil, it's a nice word.

 reduce the numbers of ways to do things — lean on macros for metaprogramming the compiler. for example, use regular structs for setting variables in `with`